Offering Autonomy, Flexibility and Support

 Can I retain my current caseload if I am transferring from an agency or school clinic?
 Your current clients can join you at Grateful Heart after you leave your current placement site.
 In addition to providing continuity of care for your clients, this will allow you to begin Grateful Heart with an established caseload.
 It will also provide you with opportunities for longer term client retention: a benefit for both you and your clients.

 How much of the client fees I generate will be deducted to offset my internship costs?
-To subsidize the cost of offering our internship, we will collect $350 from you each month.
+To subsidize the cost of offering our internship, we will collect a monthly administrative fee from you each month.
 This fee will be drawn from the fees you collect from your clients or donations from family and friends.
-In addition to the monthly $350 fee, any pay you receive will be subject to the standard deductions for federal and state withholding.
+In addition to the monthly fee, any pay you receive will be subject to the standard deductions for federal and state withholding.
 They will also be subject to a 12.5% payroll expense and a $10 payroll processing fee per month.
+In 2019, our fee has been $375.
+In 2020, it will increase by approximately $30, to be confirmed in early December.

 How long is the internship?
-The length varies from intern to intern, however most interns stay with us from one to three years.
-If an intern is at the beginning of their internship process, and can devote 10 – 16 hours per week to their internship, they typically stay with us an average of two years, however we can also accept interns mid-way or nearing the completion of their hours acquisition, as long as they can stay with us a minimum of six months.
+The length varies from Associate to Associate, however most Associates stay with us from one to three years.
+If an Associate is at the beginning of their internship process, and can devote 10 – 16 hours per week to their internship, they typically stay with us an average of two years, however we can also accept interns mid-way or nearing the completion of their hours acquisition, as long as they can stay with us a minimum of six months.

 Can I earn more as my practice grows?
 Most internships allow you to accrue hours towards licensure.
 Some internships also allow you to earn an income during the accrual process.
 The potential for earning varies widely from internship to internship, ranging from small stipends to hourly wages for interns who are retained as employees.
 Grateful Heart is designed to offer you much more than the compulsory minimum wage required by law.
 Once you qualify to become an employee, your income will increase in proportion to your practice.
 The more you generate in client fees, the more you can earn.